 Q2: Travis County recently lost a bond election for creating a new civil court facility.
-Judge Eckhardt has suggested the county's next move will be to seek relief from Capitol View Corridor legislation to build a new courthouse on other land the county owns downtown.
+Judge Eckhardt has suggested the county’s next move will be to seek relief from Capitol View a large street or thoroughfare like Lamar and Guadalupe.
+Corridors will often be zoned for higher density housing like tall apartments. legislation to build a new courthouse on other land the county owns downtown.
 If she were to request your support on this issue, what would you tell her?

 Aspen Dunaway: I would need to take a closer look at her exact plan.
 I am in favor of a comprehensive review of all the sites.
 I will always strive for what is best for the city and county.